 Innovation Scholars at St. Olaf College offers a high-impact experiential learning opportunity during Interim and involves selected students working on cross-disciplinary teams on real-world challenges in technology transfer and entrepreneurship.
 Innovation Scholars programming utilizes a hybrid format and offers multidisciplinary teams the opportunity to engage in the business development of new innovations in real time by working on projects drawn from Mayo Clinic, Medical Alley companies, NASA, Medtronic, and other institutions.

 The selected student teams work with St. Olaf faculty and staff mentors and sometimes with an MBA graduate student from a Minnesota institution.
 Each team is given a product or innovation in development to research and assess its technology, potential applications, marketplace viability, and commercialization process.
 Innovation Scholars targets St. Olaf students with a background in the natural sciences, nursing, economics, management studies or mathematics.

 Innovation Scholars teams working on projects from different sources (Mayo Clinic, Medical Alley companies, NASA, Medtronic, etc.) embrace the same goals, utilize the same experiential learning model, follow the same timeline, and produce similar learning outcomes.
 The team process and deliverables will vary in relation to the specific project as well as the team composition and conclusions.

-- To assist Mayo Clinic in the assessment of new products and innovations in development;
+- To assist Mayo Clinic or the other agencies in the assessment of new products and innovations in development;

 - To provide research opportunities for undergraduate science and business students;